pjgrace/model-interop/README.md

 Now we are done with this step.
 ![Adding more guards][screenshot-16]

+* **Adding a loop state**
+Loop states are states, which allow the repetition of a given event.
+This could be useful if you want, for example, to check if an API doesn't crash after a few consecutive calls.
+The icon being used for a **Loop** node is:
+![Loop node][loop_node]
+From the icons on the top left, drag and drop the **Loop** icon to the panel under the _Interoperability Behaviour Model_ label and you are done with this step.
+![Adding a loop node][screenshot-17]

+* **Adding another transition**
+Now let's add a transition between the **Trigger** node and the new **Loop** node.
+Click on the transition and you should see the form for a **Message** transition - the one that triggers an event.
+![Adding another transition][screenshot-18]
+We would use pretty much the same details to fill this transition with the difference that this time we will use our second component URL interface (the one with id _rest2_).
+Hence, for a URL pointer choose the second URL interface.
+You will see that it's pointing to link https://api.fixer.io:443/2000-01-03.
+For resource path, use the following **?base=$$patterndata.base$$&symbols=[USD,EUR]** , which will will return conversions only for USD and EUR.
+Method is still **GET**.
+The data type used is **JSON** again.
+Add the **Content-Type** header again and set it to **application/json**.
+Now we are done with this step.
+![Adding transition data][screenshot-19]

+* **Adding another normal state**
+Once more, we need a normal state to which to link the loop state.
+From the icons on the top left, drag and drop the **Normal** icon to the panel under the _Interoperability Behaviour Model_ label.
+Keep in mind that since you already have a node with label **normal**, you will be asked to choose a different label for the new node.
+![Adding another normal state][screenshot-20]

+* **Linking the loop state to the normal state**
+Now make a transition from the loop state to the new normal state.
+Since this is a loop state, the transition will be a message transition again.
+In this case, for the new transition, we have to fill the same data we filled for our last transition.
+Resource path - **?base=$$patterndata.base$$&symbols=[USD,EUR]**
+Method - **GET**
+Data type - **JSON**
+Headers - **Content-Type** with value **application/json**
+![Adding another transition][Screenshot-21]

+* **Linking back to the loop state**
+Since we use a loop state we have to link the normal state back to the loop state, too.
+This would be a guard transition, which will evaluate the responce data against the set of rules.
+We should see the form for adding guard rules again.
+![Linking back to the loop state][screenshot-22]

+* **Adding new guard rules**
+Now let's add some guards for our new guard transition.
+I will add the same rules we used for the HTTP headers in our last guard transition.
+**HTTP.from** - **equal** - **component.fixer.address**
+**HTTP.code** - **equal** - **200**
+**HTTP.msg** - **equal** - **REPLY**
+For content rules, let's test again that the content contains a key _rates_, but also test that the values for both EUR and USD are less than 2.
+First, for guard description type **content[$]**, choose **contains** for guard function and for guard value type **rates**.
+Click **Add guard**.
+Then, for guard description type **content[$.rates.USD]**, choose **lessthan** for guard function and for guard value type **2**.
+Click **Add guard**.
+Finally, for guard description type **content[$.rates.EUR]**, choose **lessthan** for guard function and for guard value type **2**.
+Click **Add guard**.
+Now we are done with this step.
+![Adding new guards][screenshot-23]

+* **Adding an end state**
+End states are used to point where the interoperability test should end.
+You can have as many end states as you want.
+This is useful, since you can specify end states with differenet guard rules.
+For example, one of the end state would be if the content is in XML format and the other if the content is in JSON format.
+The icon being used for an **End** node is:
+![End node][end_node]
+From the icons on the top left, drag and drop the **End** icon to the panel under the _Interoperability Behaviour Model_ label and you are done with this step.
+![Adding end node][screenshot-24]

+* **Filling end state's data**
+When clicking on the end node, you should see a form on the left.
+The **success** dropdown let's you choose whether this end state should be treated as success or not.
+Set this to **true**.
+The **test report** is just data that you want to give if this end state is reached - an example is the reason this end state should be treated as success or not.
+These attributes are useful if you have more than one end state.
+For instance, you have an end state, which is reached only if authorization for some API failed and another if authorization was successful.
+Then you can set the success attribute for the failing end state to **false** and explain in the test report that the reason is **authorization failure** using JSON format, for example.
+For our case, just set the **success** attribute to **true** and leave the test report empty.
+![Adding end node data][screenshot-25]

+* **Breaking from the loop**
+In order to break from the loop we need to create a guard transition, which will include a **counter** guard function.
+So we create a transition from the **Loop** node to the **End** node.
+By clicking on it, we see the form for adding guards again.
+![Adding the last transition][screenshot-26]
+Here, we add only one guard rule, which is to break the loop after a number of iterations.
+For the guard description type **Index**, choose **counter** for guard function and for guard value type **5**.
+Then click **Add guard** and we are done with this step.
+![Adding counter guard][screenshot-27]

 [start_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_end.png "Start node"
 [triggerstart_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_triggerstart.png "Triggerstart node"
 [normal_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event.png "Normal node"
 [trigger_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/link.png "Trigger node"
+[loop_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/loop.png "Loop node"
+[end_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/terminate.png "End node"
 [screenshot-1]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/screenshot-1.png "Start screenshot"
 [screenshot-2]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/screenshot-2.png "Drag screenshot"
 [screenshot-3]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/screenshot-3.png "Pattern data screenshot"